skip to content

 • Support with identifying key texts, above those provided by directed reading lists, to enable the student to choose what reading is done during term and what is done at home

-• If slides, TV or other visual material are shown in a darkened room, this may make notetaking impossible.
-Handouts in advance may need to be supplemented with a notetaker, even if a notetaker is not used in other circumstances.
+• Handouts in advance may need to be supplemented with a notetaker, even if a notetaker is not used in other circumstances

 • 24 hours' notice of change of venue whenever possible, given via an accessible format.
-This is to ensure the student can find the venue and arrange human support if necessary.
+This is to ensure the student can find the venue and arrange human support if necessary

 Human Support